11 Bathroom Remodel Ideas That are So Very 2026

 One funny note: I went to a local marble fabricator to do the marble sink (before I found the one I bought on Etsy), and when I told him about the high backsplash, he said ‘That’s a very traditional look.
 We don’t really see that a lot anymore.’
 But I bet he’s going to start seeing it a whole lot more this year.

-2. Paint it pink (Seriously)
+2. Paint it a dusty pink (Seriously)

 Image via Park & Oak